Your London Shopify store sells T-shirts beautifully and chokes the moment a clinic orders by purchase order

 Exactly what you get

 You get a Shopify store that sells the way London hospitals, agtech distributors, and manufacturers actually buy: purchase orders with net terms, per-account catalogs and pricing, compliance handling for regulated goods, and live sync with your ERP and inventory management software.
 Procurement buyers reorder in seconds instead of emailing a spreadsheet.
-Pair it with accounting software for invoicing and business intelligence dashboards for sales reporting.
+Pair it with accounting software for invoicing and business intelligence (BI) dashboards for sales reporting.

 How to choose a developer in London